quielScript/icenter/README.md

 ## 🚀 Live Preview

-You can view the live preview of the project by visiting: [https://icenter-shop.vercel.app/](https://icenter-shop.vercel.app/)
+You can view the live preview of the project by visiting: <a href="https://icenter-shop.vercel.app/" target="_blank">https://icenter-shop.vercel.app/</a>

 ## 💻 Tech Stack